-The uniqueness of smART is that community generated dialogue around sustainability will produce a collaborative and high quality piece of art painted by the residents of the neighborhood, in their neighborhood, and for their neighborhood over the next few years.
-These facilitated conversations provide a safe space for Madisonians to share a diversity of creative ideas, ultimately enhancing a resilient sense of community.
-These citizen-imagined and painted murals further the process of community engagement and place-making by providing a tangible reflection of the residents’ collective vision, which is often lacking in sustainability work, that can then serve as both a visual map for residents and a conscious-raising tool for onlookers.
+In this program, community-generated dialogue around sustainability produced collaborative and high quality works of art painted by the residents of the neighborhood, in their neighborhood, and for their neighborhood over the next few years.
+These facilitated conversations provided safe spaces for Madisonians to share a diversity of creative ideas, ultimately enhancing a resilient sense of community.